 - Greater Cleveland Aquarium

 Have you experienced America’s “national pastime” yet?
-If not you’ll want to take in a Cleveland Indians baseball game at Progressive Field.
+If not you’ll want to take in a Cleveland Guardians baseball game at Progressive Field.

 Cleveland is also home to several other national and regional sports teams including:

 Once you’ve had a chance to explore the university’s Squire Valleevue and Valley Ridge Farm, get ready to explore more: Check out the Cleveland Metroparks website for more information about getting back to nature, regardless of the season!

 Try your luck, if you’re 21 or older, at the Cleveland JACK Casino.

 Now that you’ve had a chance to take a walk on the wild side you’re ready to get your thrill on by visiting Cedar Point , humbly known as the Roller Coaster Capital of the World!

 Don’t leave Northeast Ohio without also checking the Kalahari Resort and Convention Center or the Great Wolf Lodge, both of which are also just as famous for their indoor and outdoor water park rides!